 Great to enjoy as a dip with chips or nacho, as a salad dressing, or drizzle over the burger or sandwich as a top layer.
-The tomato and jalapeno salsa is versatile, and relish it the way you like.
+The tomato and jalapeno salsa are versatile, and relish it the way you like.
 We discuss more ideas about serving this delicious salsa.

-I wanted to keep this roasted jalapeno salsa recipe as minimal as possible and with the punch same as the classic jalapeno salsa.
+I wanted to keep this roasted jalapeno salsa recipe as minimal as possible and with the same punch as the classic jalapeno salsa.
 I used the hand blender for the right texture consistency.
-However you may use your favorite kitchen tool.
+However, you may use your favorite kitchen tool.

-The ingredients.
+The Ingredients

 Cilantro.
-A handful of fresh cilantro, is the flavor booster.
+A handful of fresh cilantro is the flavor booster.

 Lemon juice.
 Adds a depth of flavor, and enhances the taste of the tomato.
 Lime juice is a good alternative.

 Garlic powder.
-Its natural flavors make the spicy fire-roasted jalapeno salsa as an ultimate dip.
+Its natural flavors make the spicy fire-roasted jalapeno salsa an ultimate dip.
 Feel free to use roasted cloves of garlic, if you have.

 How to make roasted jalapeno salsa?

-Transfer.
+- Transfer.
 Pour it over to a deep serving bowl along with chips or nachos.

-Serving Ideas.
+Serving Ideas

-With Chips and Nachos.
+- With Chips and Nachos.
 Serve your roasted jalapeno salsa with spicy tortilla chips, or with chips.
 Nothing can beat this ultimate combo.

-Vinegar.
+- Vinegar.
 Substitute lemon juice with lime juice or apple cider vinegar for robust flavors.

-Why is the salsa bland?
+Why is your salsa tasting bland?

 Bland and spicy depends on individual preference.
 However, if you feel the salsa is bland, it might be for three reasons.
 Salt, lemon juice, and the jalapeno seeds.